Pansions/LOL-S13-Worlds-Swiss-Stage-V.S-Group-Stage/README.md

 > Note: You can change to your own performance level at the top (line 6 to line 10).

 Thus, with a performance level giving, we can decide which team is stronger conveniently.
-However, in real world, like I mentioned before, a strong team would not necessarily win.
+However, in the real world, as I mentioned before, a strong team would not necessarily win.
 Thus, I design the following mechanism:

 - There are 5% chance that the weaker team wins directly.
-- A performance difference of 1 would have chance to be added to the game as another suprise factor.
+- A performance difference of 1 would have a chance to be added to the game as another surprise factor.
-- If performance difference is the same, there are 56% chance that the blue team wins, in this case, team 1.
-Since team 1 compares to team 1 is higher on the seed table, which has the right to choose side, which would grants them a advantage.
+- If the performance difference is the same, there are 56% chance that the blue team wins, in this case, team 1.
+Since team 1 compared to team 1 is higher on the seed table, which has the right to choose a side, which would grant them an advantage.

 ## Running

-Install the python interpreter first, then install numpy and matplotlib in an open terminal.
+Install the Python interpreter first, then install numpy and matplotlib in an open terminal.
 Press Win + R, type in "powershell", then hit enter.

 Type the following command in each line to install:
 ```sh